Mile High Miracle: Baltimore Ravens

-On December 16 the Ravens hosted the Broncos in a week 15 matchup with post-season implications.
-Denver took an early 10-0 that the Ravens would not be able to close.
+After a solid 9-2 start, the Ravens lost two straight games to fall to 9-4, firing their offensive coordinator Cam Cameron as a result.
+They headed into their matchup hosting Denver on December 16 in a week 15 matchup carrying heavy post-season implications.
+Denver took an early 10-0 lead that the Ravens would not be able to close.
 An opportunity for the Ravens to make their way back into contention for the game came late in the second half, but was eliminated when Broncos' cornerback Chris Harris returned a red zone pass from Joe Flacco 98 yards for a touchdown.
-Baltimore would ultimately suffer a 34-17 defeat in what would be the team's worst home field loss of the John Harbaugh era.
+Baltimore would ultimately suffer a 34–17 defeat in what would be the team's worst home field loss of the John Harbaugh era.

-Though the Ravens would receive the consolation prize of a guaranteed playoff berth later that day, due to a loss by the Pittsburgh Steelers, the team's recent performance (extending a three game losing streak) led to criticisms of Joe Flacco specifically, and generally about the team's strength after having lost key defensive players due to injuries earlier in the season—to include star linebacker Ray Lewis.
+Though the Ravens would receive the consolation prize of a guaranteed playoff berth later that day, due to a loss by the Pittsburgh Steelers, the team's recent performance (extending a three-game losing streak) led to criticisms of Joe Flacco specifically, and generally about the team's strength after having lost key defensive players due to injuries earlier in the season—to include star linebacker Ray Lewis.
 Lewis publicly announced his plans to retire shortly after, which buoyed fan support and rallied team morale.
-Baltimore would finish the season as the divisional champions with a 10-6 record and resurgent momentum going into the post-season, then defeated the Indianapolis Colts in the Wild Card round.
+The following week, Baltimore clinched a playoff spot and the division with a win over the New York Giants, the defending champions.
+They finished the season with a 10–6 record and resurged momentum going into the post-season, defeating the Indianapolis Colts in the Wild Card round.

 Denver Broncos

-After the blockbuster signing of Peyton Manning during the off season; the Broncos started slowly, losing three of their first five games, including a week 2, 27–21 loss vs the Atlanta Falcons at the Georgia Dome.
+After the blockbuster signing of Peyton Manning during the off season; the Broncos started slowly, losing three of their first five games, including a week 2, 27–21 loss versus the Atlanta Falcons at the Georgia Dome.
 In that game, Manning struggled in front of a Monday Night Football audience, as he was intercepted three times in the first quarter.
 After the loss to the New England Patriots in week 5, they wouldn't lose another game for the rest of the 2012 regular season.
 They won their final eleven games, including an improbable come back win in Qualcomm Stadium against their AFC West rival, the San Diego Chargers, on a week 6 MNF showdown.
 They also defeated the Baltimore Ravens 34–17 on week 15 at M&T Bank Stadium.
-On December 12, they clinched the AFC West division championship with a win over the Tampa Bay Buccaneers, and achieved a first round bye & home field advantage on the 30th, with a win over the Kansas City Chiefs, and were helped by the Indianapolis Colts, who defeated the Houston Texans earlier that day.
+On December 2, they clinched the AFC West division championship with a win over the Tampa Bay Buccaneers, and achieved a first round bye and home field advantage on December 30, with a win over the Kansas City Chiefs, and were helped by the Indianapolis Colts, who defeated the Houston Texans earlier that day.